Physical attractiveness: Waist-to-chest ratio

 The physique of a slim waist, broad shoulders and muscular chest are often found to be attractive to both females and males.
 Further research has shown that, when choosing a mate, the traits females look for indicate higher social status, such as dominance, resources, and protection.
-An indicator of health in males (a contributing factor to physical attractiveness) is the android fat distribution pattern which is categorized as more fat distributed on the upper body and abdomen, commonly referred to as the "V shape."
+An indicator of health in males (a contributing factor to physical attractiveness) is the android fat distribution pattern which is categorised as more fat distributed on the upper body and abdomen, commonly referred to as the "V shape."
 When asked to rate other men, both heterosexual and homosexual men found low waist-to-chest ratios (WCR) to be more attractive on other men, with the gay men showing a preference for lower WCR (more V-shaped) than the straight men.

 Other researchers found waist-to-chest ratio the largest determinant of male attractiveness, with body mass index and waist-to-hip ratio not as significant.

 Women focus primarily on the ratio waist to chest or more specifically waist to shoulder.
 This is analogous to the waist to hip ratio (WHR) that men prefer.
 Some studies have shown that attractive bodily traits in the eyes of a heterosexual woman would include a tall, athletic physique, with wide shoulders, and a slim waist area.
 Research has additionally shown that college males had a better satisfaction with their body than college females.
 The research also found that when a college female's waist to hip ratio went up, their body image satisfaction decreased.

 Some research has shown that body weight may have a stronger effect than WHR when it comes to perceiving attractiveness of the opposite sex.
 It was found that waist to hip ratio played a smaller role in body preference than body weight in regards to both sexes.

 Psychologists Viren Swami and Martin J. Tovee compared female preference for male attractiveness cross culturally, between Britain and Malaysia.
 They found that females placed more importance on WCR (and therefore body shape) in urban areas of Britain and Malaysia, while females in rural areas placed more importance on BMI (therefore weight and body size).
 Both WCR and BMI are indicative of male status and ability to provide for offspring, as noted by evolutionary theory.

 Females have been found to desire males that are normal weight and have the average WHR for a male.
 Females view these males as attractive and healthy.
 Males who had the average WHR but were overweight or underweight are not perceived as attractive to females.
 This suggests that WHR is not a major factor in male attractiveness, but a combination of body weight and a typical male WHR seem to be the most attractive.
 Research has shown that men who have a higher waist to hip ratio and a higher salary are perceived as more attractive to women.